computablelabs/compspec/TopLevelSpec.md

 - The `Market` has an associated `MarketToken`.
 This `MarketToken` is created upon construction of the market.
 This token is minted and burned by various `Market` operations.
   - The [`MarketToken`](MarketToken.md) is a mintable and burnable ERC20 token.
-- The `Market` holds a "reserve" to the Market.
+- The `Market` holds a [reserve](#market-reserve) to the Market.
 This reserve holds `NetworkToken` that is paid in by investors who want to take positions in market and will pay out to people who want to exit market.
   - `Market.invest(amount)` is a new method that allows an investor to enter the market.
   - `Market.divest()` allows any token holder to exit the market
 - The market holds an "algorithmic price curve" that provides an automatic conversion rate from `NetworkToken` to `MarketToken`.
 The price curve is used by `Market.invest()` to determine the current conversion rate.